top of page

 For example, an email that contains important legal or mandatory information for customers will warrant a more formal tone than a promotional message about your products or services.

-It’s helpful to consider these questions when deciding upon the tone of your communication:
+Consider these questions when deciding the tone of your communication:

 Use the active voice